A5H73Y/Parkour/docs/developer.md

 }
 ```

-If your Plugin successfully links with Parkour, your plugin can now interact with Parkour and listen to some of the events it fires.
+If your Plugin successfully links with Parkour, your plugin can now interact with Parkour and listen to the events it fires.

 ## Parkour Events